christopherbenn6/christopherbenn6/README.md

 # About Me
 I am current student at NAIT in the web design program.

-I'm a fanatic for designing and developing websites and games
+I'm a fanatic for designing and developing websites and games.

+# Experience
+ - 2 years of experience with game development in the unity engine
+ - Knowledge of Web design and development

+# My Life
+Away from my keyboard, I love going for walks, camping, and delving into rich adventures.